Botmasher/reactnd-myreads/README.md

 * query: `<String>`
 * maxResults: `<Integer>` Due to the nature of the backend server, search results are capped at 20, even if this is set higher.
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.
 * These books do not know which shelf they are on.
 They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.
+The project code contains workarounds to ensure books have the correct state while on the search page.

 ## Tests